lobodelmar/RCAco/SPECIFICATION_AND_COSTS.md

 * posted [here](http://forum.processing.org/two/discussion/11155/record-past-15-seconds-of-microphone-with-minim) to ask about buffer

 ## still to do
+* make arduino optional
+* add arduino instructions
+* ask mac installer
+* add in notes to look at list of ports if 2nd sound source does not work
+* make executable

 ## done
+* add data folder in wristband, externalDisplay
 * landing image instead of "waiting for..."
 * double-click functionality
 * touchboard programming